Access to the PHOENIX beamline

 |Night Shift:||23:00 - 07:00|

 It is strongly recommended that the proposer contacts the relevant beamline scientist (see Staff) to obtain any information required for preparing his/her experiment prior to the beamtime.
-He/she should first carefully check this website to see what is available at his/her endstation of interest.
-In addition, requests for dosimeters can be obtained by the DUO, while information about accommodation at the guesthouse and nearby hotels can be obtained here.
+Please check this website to see what is available at his/her endstation of interest.

 It is important that the forthcoming user has checked with the beamline scientist the following considerations: